-Looking for summer opportunities for kids from 4-year-olds to those entering fourth grade?
+Looking for summer opportunities for kids from Pre-K to those entering fourth grade?
 Check out Lincoln Park Zoo’s summer Conservation Camp!

 Active Lincoln Park Zoo members at any level receive a 15 percent discount on registration.
 Become a member today!

 Lincoln Park Zoo adheres to a strict cancellation and refund policy.
 If the zoo must cancel a program, full refunds will be issued.
 If for any reason you need to cancel your registration before May 12, a refund will be issued, less a 12.5 percent processing fee.
 After May 12, Lincoln Park Zoo will not be able to offer any refunds for cancelled registrations.

 *The week of June 30 will be a shortened camp week due to the Independence Day holiday.
 The registration fees for this session will be reduced to account for the holiday.

 After Care is available from 3–5 p.m. for Zoo Crew campers.
 Campers stay after camp to play games, watch movies and visit zoo animals.
 Cost is $100 per camper for each week of After Care.

 Lincoln Park Zoo offers a limited number of Zoo Crew scholarships, ranging from partial scholarships to full scholarships which cover the cost of participation.
 Please complete and submit an application to be considered for a scholarship.